saylesss88/nix-book/src/nix/whonix_kvm.md

 Proxy, which can be optionally disabled. --Whonix Docs

-Since Whonix is based on Kicksecure which is based on Debian stable, you can typically look up solutions in an Ubuntu forum.
+Since Whonix is based on Kicksecure which is based on Debian stable, you can typically look up solutions in a Kicksecure, Debian, or Ubuntu forum.

 - The Whonix Team recommends KVM over VirtualBox for a number of reasons:[Why choose KVM over VirtualBox](https://www.whonix.org/wiki/KVM#Why_Use_KVM_Over_VirtualBox?)